zedlopez/ifm/Examples/ADayForFreshSushi.md

 say "'Okay, so, what were you, raised in a barn?
 Normal folks like to use that for flowers.
 Or so I've observed.'"

 After inserting the bouquet into the vase for the first time:
-	say "You settle the flowers into the vase and arrange them so that they look sprightly.line-so-blank'Oooh,' says the fish.
+	say "You settle the flowers into the vase and arrange them so that they look sprightly.

+'Oooh,' says the fish.
 'No one ever changes the plant life in HERE.
-It's the same seaw--'line-so-blank'Cut me a break and cork it,' you reply tartly."
+It's the same seaw--'

+'Cut me a break and cork it,' you reply tartly."

 The player is carrying a telegram, a bouquet, and a lingerie bag.
 The player is wearing a chef hat.